benjGam/Response-Normalizer/docs/technical-documentations.md

 This parameter will be replaced by the 'Normalized' Nest module name.
 It could be overwritten by a `Nest metadata decorator` to replace the auto-determined `:apiCallSubject` value by a choosen one.

+### `:apiCallQueryParams` parameter

+This parameter will be replaced by the 'Normalized' lists of query parameters with which the API call was made.
+It could be removed by using a `Nest metadata decorator` on controller methods declarations.